salesforce/lwc-rfcs/text/0000-module-resolution.md

   an empty array.

-  1. Load the LWC configuration file in the rootDir 1.1 Search for `lwc.config.js`, if it exist read it.
+  1. Load the LWC configuration file in the rootDir 1.1 Search for `lwc.config.json`, if it exist read it.
     1.2 If `lwc.config.js` is not found search in `package.json`
-    (If both are found the `lwc.config.js` file takes precedence).
+    (If both are found the `lwc.config.json` file takes precedence).
+    1.3 Error if not config can't be resolved in rootDir

   2. Merge all the ModuleRecords found in the config with the list of initModules.
 If an alias with the same name